…and so we arrive at Election Day 2012.

 The wines are an interesting blend of Syrah, Merlot, Cabernet, Cabernet Franc and even a tiny amount of Viognier is added in there just to soften the wine up a little.
 Medium in body, and skewing mainly towards red fruit, the wine drinks extremely smoothly.
 A fair balance between cranberry, ripe raspberry and plum, with secondary flavors of oak, baking spices, clove and nutmeg.
 Subtle tannins hold everything together.

-Reviews and tagged California, Democrat wine, Political wine, Republican wine, Schmor wine.
+This entry was posted in Reviews and tagged California, Democrat wine, Political wine, Republican wine, Schmor wine.
 Bookmark the permalink. ← Buying Into the Vineyard Life.
 First World Wine Problems. →